 The programs of the Center for Social Justice work together to provide practical and academic tools to better understand our local and global communities.
-We offer experiential learning alongside an interdisciplinary curriculum that focuses on the complexities of and critical analysis of structural inequalities and injustices within a variety of fields.
+We offer experiential learning alongside an interdisciplinary curriculum that focuses on the complexities and critical analysis of structural inequalities and injustices within a variety of fields.

 Our events integrate social justice awareness and promote the importance of activism in students’ everyday lives.
 The Center’s events include film festivals, workshops, awareness campaigns, fundraisers, discussion groups, art shows, book clubs, symposiums, lunches, lectures, and more.

 Every semester, we bring a social justice activist to campus.
 The activists come from a variety of social justice backgrounds and travel to Norman from around the world.
 Activists hold workshops, lead discussion groups, teach classes, screen movies, assist in planning projects and campaigns, and are available to students for informal conversations.